The Blissful Nighttime Routines Of 8 (Mostly Well-Rested) R29 Editors

 Type of sleeper: Just doing my best

-"I need 8 hours of sleep to feel my best during the day — anything more or less will either leave me feeling out of it."
+"I need 8 hours of sleep to feel my best during the day — anything more or less will leave me feeling out of it."

-"I need 8 hours of sleep to feel my best during the day — anything more or less will either leave me feeling out of it."
+"I need 8 hours of sleep to feel my best during the day — anything more or less will leave me feeling out of it."

-"My nighttime routine is all about fostering an ideal environment for winding down, falling asleep, and then (eventually) waking up — so think everything from customizable lighting to temperature regulation and noise control.
-As a shopping expert by day, I've tested a LOT of products in the sleep space and the following brand picks are, in my professional opinion, the best: Quince's 100% Washable Silk Button Up & Pants Pajama Set, Piglet In Bed's Forest Green Linen Sheets, and Hatch's Restore smart sound-light alarm clock.
+Advertisement

-"As far as 100% silk PJs go, Quince's are on the more affordable end while not sacrificing any of that luxe cooling quality.
+"As far as 100% silk PJs go, Quince's are on the more affordable end while not sacrificing any of that luxe cooling quality that the material is known for.
 I'm a HOT sleeper and cotton sleepwear tends to give me occasional night sweats — this set never fails to keep my body temperature adequately regulated throughout the night.
 It's silky and cool while still feeling cozy.
 And, as an added bonus, the style is very well tailored and elegant looking so it easily passes as a day look.

-Advertisement
+"As far as 100% silk PJs go, Quince's are on the more affordable end while not sacrificing any of that luxe cooling quality that the material is known for.
+I'm a HOT sleeper and cotton sleepwear tends to give me occasional night sweats — this set never fails to keep my body temperature adequately regulated throughout the night.
+It's silky and cool while still feeling cozy.
+And, as an added bonus, the style is very well tailored and elegant looking so it easily passes as a day look.

 "Since discovering linen sheets a few years ago when they started surging in popularity, I've never looked back.
 As mentioned previously, I am a very hot sleeper so temperature-regulating fabrics are key in my bedtime repertoire.
-With that being said, I am also someone who appreciates the softer things in life — so anything too crisp and cooling (like a percale fabric) or too cozy and warm (like flannel or jersey fabric) isn't my snuggle-up ideal.
+With that being said, I am also someone who appreciates the softer things in life — so anything too crisp (like a percale fabric) or too cozy and warm (like flannel or jersey fabric) isn't my snuggle-up ideal.
 Linen is the perfect in-betweener; it's super soft and snuggly with a casual-elegant look and incredibly breathable feel.
 Although my absolute favorite linen sheets from Piglet in Bed are pricey, they're more than worth the investment for a buy that is sustainably made and just gets better with age.
 Plus, the calming customizable color offerings are just *chef's kiss* for fostering an ideal sleep environment.

-"I do not know where I would be without my Hatch Restore smart alarm clock.
-This thing is seriously worth the investment for any sensitive to troubled sleepers out there looking to establish a tighter nighttime and morning routine.
-The gadget serves as everything from a regular clock to a reading light, guided meditation machine, natural noise machine, and sunrise simulator.
-You can preprogram your exact routine down to the very minute.
-Mine looks like this: I wind down with a soft ambient nightlight and the sound of a waterfall, then tap to start my guided meditation followed by my eight hours of pink noise with no light and a gradual sunrise wakeup complete with birds chirping."

 Advertisement